5 Tips for Scoring Cheap Flight Tickets With Skyscanner

 3. Use the “Everywhere” Destination

-If you’re feeling free-spirited and are open to traveling anywhere, you can actually enter “Everywhere” as your destination and Skyscanner will compile a list of all available flights you can take, categorized by destination country and sorted by price.
+If you’re feeling free-spirited and are open to a variety of vacation ideas , you can actually enter “Everywhere” as your destination and Skyscanner will compile a list of all available flights you can take, categorized by destination country and sorted by price.

 4. Compare Prices at Nearby Airports